cloudmesh-community/hid-sp18-705/project-report/report.md

     original owners (that is, the CREATE transaction must be signed with two private keys): the cataloger as well as the admin user.
 The admin user could then TRANSFER the asset when needed.
-This is the approach taken by the demo developed for this project.
+This is the approach taken by the demo developed here.
 However, in practice, it would have to be handled in an automated way, so that it would not be necessary for a single admin user to execute multiple TRANSFER transactions whenever the need arose.
 In general, best practices for managing public/private keypairs in the context of this use case is an area that calls for further examination.

 When the `rbac_demo.py` script is executed, it populates a local BigchainDB instance with RBAC assets and tests whether catalogers and